 While you’re probably pretty familiar with Vodafone Mobile, is it worth considering its other services?
 What exactly is its offer?
 This page will take you through the company in full, hopefully leaving no questions unanswered.

 Vodafone is, of course, best known for being a mobile provider - a sector in which it is a world leader, operating directly in 24 countries in which it caters to almost 450 million customers.
 In the UK, almost 20 million customers use Vodafone’s services, which since its beginnings in mobile have broadened to include broadband (link coming soon), home phone and TV services.

 Vodafone claims to be a leader in communications technology across four sectors - mobile, broadband, fixed line and TV - though it remains most prominent, of course, in mobile.
 Its 625 million customers in this sector make this a difficult point to argue, and 27 million broadband customers and 22 million TV customers make it no small player in these markets either.
 It is currently chaired by Nick Read, and operates directly in 24 countries while having partnership agreements in a total of 41.
+Vodafone has expanded its operations across many countries including India where Vodafone completed a merger with Idea in 2018, forming a new brand.
+With this deal, Vodafone Idea (Vi) provides telecoms services to the Indian market.
 In short, it is without a doubt one of the world’s largest and most significant telecoms companies.

 Vodafone share price